-Entries in classes 300-390 must include a statement typed or neatly printed on a 3x5 card, unless otherwise stated.
+Entries in classes 300-391 must provide their "statement" portion of their entry form typed or neatly written, unless otherwise stated..
 Statement should reflect how the project was made including what skills, techniques, or processes were used and what part of the project or materials were made and/or purchased by the 4-H'er.